 Have you ever wondered what happens to your old electrical items after you take them to the recycling centre?
 Well, since the introduction of the Waste Electrical and Electronic Equipment (WEEE) Regulations in 2007, waste disposal companies make it their primary goal to recycle as much electronic waste as possible, rather than throwing it on a landfill site.

-If e-waste goes to landfill, hazardous and toxic substances can leak out, causing water and soil contamination.
+If e-waste recycling goes to landfill, hazardous and toxic substances can leak out, causing water and soil contamination.
 This can be hugely harmful to wildlife, human health and the environment.
 Aside from this, there is also an ever growing problem with irresponsible waste disposal companies sending e-waste overseas.

-Discarded electronic items are exported overseas to countries like China, India and Nigeria where workers at informal recycling operations use crude techniques to extract valuable metals and components.
+Discarded electronic items are exported overseas to countries like China, India and Nigeria where workers at informal recycling e-waste operations use crude techniques to extract valuable metals and components.
 They then sell these components on and burn what’s left- not only is this an extremely hazardous working environment, but the workers earn next to nothing for their dangerous labour.
 Essentially, workers risk their lives so companies at the top of the supply chain can manufacture the newest gadgets and take the lion’s share of the profits.

 Despite WEEE, many people still aren’t aware that electronic gadgets can be recycled.
 Even though a huge amount of electrical products are purchased each year – a number which is only increasing with technological advancements – only a small proportion of these items are taken to be recycled.

-Anything from mobile phones, computers and TVs to kitchen appliances and electrical tools can be taken to your local recycling centre and placed in an e-waste bin.
+Anything from mobile phones, computers and TVs to kitchen appliances and electrical tools can be taken to your local recycling centre and placed in an e-waste recycling bin.
 Each electronic item contains a variety of materials, meaning that there are plenty of different uses for recycled e-waste.

-So, you’ve worked out what you can put in the e-waste bin, but what happens next?
+So, you’ve worked out what you can put in the e-waste recycling bin, but what happens next?
 From the recycling centre, specialist waste disposal companies take the discarded electrical products to a reprocessing plant where it is subsequently shredded into small pieces.
 Once shredded, strong magnets remove ferrous metals, such as steel, and non-metallic metals are collected using electronic currents.
 The plastic elements are sorted into categories using various methods like the use of infrared light or density separation.